 - Little League Elbow is also a common overuse injury.
 It affects all players not just pitchers.
-Right side of the infield players like the third baseman, the shortstop, the outfielders and the catcher who throw more may be at risk. associated with throwing.
-In the updated 2021 medical publication Stat Pearls (4), this injury is described further as: commonly occuring in early adolescence, between the ages of nine to 14 years of age.
+The right side of the infield players like the third baseman, the shortstop, the outfielders, and the catcher who throw more may be at risk. associated with throwing.
+In the updated 2021 medical publication Stat Pearls (4), this injury is described further as commonly occurring in early adolescence, between the ages of nine to 14 years of age.
 It is more common in boys and occurs during athletic activities such as football, baseball, or gymnastics.
 The common mechanisms of injury are a posterior (behind) elbow dislocation and repeated valgus stress (stress on the ulnar collateral ligament – the “Tommy John Ligament.

 Iliac crest avulsion

 - Iliac crest avulsion is considered a more rare injury although it is not rare if it is your player who has it.
-In this injury the muscle pulls of the iliac crest of the pelvis.
-In this injury acute pain is felt and there can be an audible popping sound.
-In once case history presented in the medical literature (5) the injury of a 16 year old indoor soccer player occurred as a result of a sudden twist of the trunk while kicking.
+In this injury, the muscle pulls of the iliac crest of the pelvis.
+In this injury, acute pain is felt and there can be an audible popping sound.
+In one case history presented in the medical literature (5) the injury of a 16-year-old indoor soccer player occurred as a result of a sudden twist of the trunk while kicking.
 A CT scan confirmed that occult chronic mechanical stress on the iliac apophysis had preceded the acute avulsion and also emphasized the crucial role of the tensor fascia lata in the mechanism of the injury.
 The patient was successfully treated conservatively.
-In other words this acute injury was a result of chronic stress on the growth plate.
+In other words, this acute injury was a result of chronic stress on the growth plate.

 Apophysis avulsion of the pelvis

-- Apophysis avulsion of the pelvis are described in the medical literature (6) as “rare injuries typically affecting young athletes with not yet ossified (not yet bone) cartilaginous growth plates.”
+- Apophysis avulsion of the pelvis is described in the medical literature (6) as “rare injuries typically affecting young athletes with not yet ossified (not yet bone) cartilaginous growth plates.”
 The injury occurs with a sudden and forceful contraction or passive lengthening (stretching) of the muscles.
 Typically part of the pelvic bone is pulled away.
-This occurs at the rectus femoris (one of the quadriceps) insertion at the anterior inferior iliac spine (on the pelvis), the sartorius (the longest muscle connecting the hip and thigh) insertion at anterior superior iliac spine (on the pelvis), the hamstring insertion at the ischial tuberosity (IT), the tensor fasciae latae (a thigh muscle) on the iliac crestand the rectus abdomens insertion on the superior corner of the pubic symphysis.
-The injury occurs during an acceleration, a jump or a kick; less frequently they follow a direct trauma or an overuse situation with the onset of a stress fracture following a prolonged apophysitis (inflammation of the growth plate)o f the pelvis.
+This occurs at the rectus femoris (one of the quadriceps) insertion at the anterior inferior iliac spine (on the pelvis), the sartorius (the longest muscle connecting the hip and thigh) insertion at anterior superior iliac spine (on the pelvis), the hamstring insertion at the ischial tuberosity (IT), the tensor fasciae latae (a thigh muscle) on the iliac crest and the rectus abdomens insertion on the superior corner of the pubic symphysis.
+The injury occurs during acceleration, a jump, or a kick; less frequently they follow a direct trauma or an overuse situation with the onset of a stress fracture following a prolonged apophysitis (inflammation of the growth plate) of the pelvis.

 - Legg-Calvé-Perthes disease is typically seen in boys between the ages of 4 and 8 years old.
-Typical characteristics are noticeable limp, awkward gait or difficult in walking or maintaining balance.
-Usually the child will complain of a subacute hip pain.
-In this problem, blood supply to the ball of the hip at the growth plate is cut off.
+Typical characteristics are noticeable limp, awkward gait, or difficulty in walking or maintaining balance.
+Usually, the child will complain of subacute hip pain.
+In this problem, the blood supply to the ball of the hip at the growth plate is cut off.
 Avascular necrosis can occur and the ball of the hip will flatten out as the bone dies from lack of blood circulation.
-In many cases physical therapy can help in some cases a surgery maybe required.
+In many cases, physical therapy can help in some cases surgery may be required.

 - Osgood-Schlatter disease: Chronic knee pain may develop in young people, especially teenage athletes, and is often due to Osgood-Schlatter disease, a condition whereby the tibial tubercle becomes painful where the patellar tendon attaches to the tibia.
 Pain occurs because the tendon attaches to the same area of the tibia that is growing.
 The pain is exacerbated by physical activity, especially running and jumping, and often limits participation in sports, resulting in the young athlete’s physician recommending cessation of playing sports.
 Needless to say, this advice is not popular.
 A better treatment is to strengthen the fibro-osseous junction of the patellar tendon onto the tibial tubercle, eliminating the problem.
 Please see our companion article: Osgood-Schlatter Disease.

 - Osteochondritis dissecans is a localized injury or condition affecting an articular surface of a joint, that involves separation of a segment of cartilage and subchondral bone.
-It is found most commonly in the knee although other joints can be affected, notably the elbow, ankle and hip.
-Osteochondritis dissecans affects two distinct populations of patients as differentiated by the status of the physes (growth plates).
-Children and adolescents between the ages of five and approximately 16 years-old, who have open physes, are classified as having the juvenile form of the disease.
+It is found most commonly in the knee although other joints can be affected, notably the elbow, ankle, and hip.
+Osteochondritis dissecans affect two distinct populations of patients as differentiated by the status of the physes (growth plates).
+Children and adolescents between the ages of five and approximately 16 years old, who have open physes, are classified as having the juvenile form of the disease.
 Older adolescents, who have closed physes, and adults are classified as having the adult form.
-Repetitive microtrauma is thought to be the primary mechanism responsible for the development of Osteochondritis dissecans, however, other causes including acute trauma, ischemia, ossification abnormalities and genetic factors have also been proposed.
+Repetitive microtrauma is thought to be the primary mechanism responsible for the development of Osteochondritis dissecans, however, other causes including acute trauma, ischemia, ossification abnormalities, and genetic factors have also been proposed.
 In our companion article Non-surgical treatments for Osteochondritis dissecans, we present our published case reports of osteochondritis dissecans in young baseball players.
-The first case was a 13 year-old pitcher with osteochondritis dissecans of the knee.
-He had been following the usual rest and ice recommendations from his other doctor, and was unable to return to sports for months.
-The second case was that of another 13 year-old pitcher.
+The first case was a 13-year-old pitcher with osteochondritis dissecans of the knee.
+He had been following the usual rest and ice recommendations from his other doctor and was unable to return to sports for months.
+The second case was that of another 13-year-old pitcher.
 His MRI revealed osteochondritis dissecans of the capitellum (in the elbow).
 He had not been able to pitch for six months by the time he came to Caring Medical, after having an orthopedist tell him that he will never pitch again.

 What are we seeing in this image?

-In this image the message is injury to the elbow ligaments is a more frequent and commonly overlooked injury in the young athlete.
+In this image, the message is an injury to the elbow ligaments is a more frequent and commonly overlooked injury in the young athlete.
 The instability caused by ligament injury may lead to conditions such as osteochondroses and osteochondritis dissecans.

 Classification of growth plate injuries